Links on Android Authority may earn us a commission. Learn more.

 We have several reviews for Fitbit products on our website, mostly done by our resident fitness guru Jimmy Westenberg.
 This section contains his thoughts on a couple of popular Fitbit products so that you can get a general overview of how good or bad they are in real life.

 In his Fitbit Sense review, Jimmy said the device nails the basics.
 It has a great design and build quality, an accurate GPS, and great battery life.
 It also offers detailed sleep tracking and has an improved quick-release strap.
 However, the EDA and SpO2 sensors could use refining, and the software suffers from a few bugs.
-Regardless of its issues, the Sense is all-around better than the Versa 2, but until all the software issues are fixed, you’re better off buying the Fitbit Versa 3.
+Regardless of its issues, the Sense is all-around better than the Fitbit smartwatches that came before it.

 Speaking of which, our own C. Scott Brown reviewed the Fitbit Versa 3 and noted that this is the best Fitbit smartwatch most people should buy.
 Seeing as how it’s nearly identical to the Sense but without some of the more experimental features, it’s easy for us to recommend the Versa 3 for anyone looking for a nice smartwatch or a daily activity tracker.